Alcohol and Drug Rehab in Atlanta, Georgia

 Atlanta Residential Treatment Programs

 Sometimes referred to as inpatient programs, residential treatment programs help in recovery from alcohol and substance use dependency by offering around-the-clock care.
 This program requires individuals to stay in a facility while undergoing treatment.
 Detoxification is always the first step in substance dependency treatment.
 While in a residential treatment facility, patients undergo therapy, counselling and activities such as sport as part of the healing process.
 They also apply the 12-step program.
-Inpatient drug rehabs in Atlanta, GA are available for both youth and adults.
+Inpatient drug rehabs are available for both youth and adults.

 Atlanta Partial Hospitalization Programs

 Partial hospitalization programs (PHPs) are treatment programs where a patient does not require 24-hour care when recovering from substance misuse.
-Most of the services offered in inpatient treatment also apply in partial hospitalization like therapy and counselling.
+Most of the services offered in inpatient treatment also apply in partial hospitalization like therapy and counseling.
 Patients in a PHP have a structured treatment plan that allows them to return home thereby maintaining their family relationships.

 Atlanta Outpatient Treatment Programs

 Outpatient programs offer treatment in a less restrictive environment (not living in a facility) while allowing patients to continue with their normal home and work life.
-Outpatient drug rehabs in Atlanta, GA can be intensive or standard.
+Outpatient drug rehabs can be intensive or standard.
 These programs are suitable for patients who have gone through residential programs.
 The best feature of this type of program is its flexibility, which allows you to continue with your normal duties.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.